cs481-ekh/s22-energy/docs/Meeting_Minutes.md

    going to be difficult and then we ended up changing our mind on how we wanted to do it.
 This made my task relatively easy, I need to make sure to get a heavier work load this next sprint so I can make a bigger impact.

+   Thought this sprint went well.
+The way we divided up tasks made sense and we were able to accomplish a fair amount.
+For this next sprint more work could be done towards the beginning to prevent as much last minute work as possible.
+   Along with this I know personally I could have created some additional tasks to demonstrate the time I spent researching and learning new technologies.

 </p>